-A CAUTION Be sure the oven is unplugged and all parts are COOL before replacing the oven light bulb.
+CAUTION Be sure the oven is unplugged and all parts are COOL before replacing the oven light bulb.
 Do not turn the oven light on during the self-cleaning cycle.
 High temperature will reduce lamp life.

-On some models an interior oven light will turn on automatically when the oven door is opened.
+The interior oven light will turn on automatically when the oven door is opened.